VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 01_INTRO_PIC_MEDIA

 One of the best ways to achieve **significant** speed improvements in Python code is through concurrency: doing several tasks simultaneously.
-In this post, I briefly describe concurrency in Python and give some examples for running Python code concurrently with "async" functions, "threading," and "multiprocessing."
+In this article, I describe concurrency in Python and give some examples of running Python code concurrently with "async" functions, "threading," and "multiprocessing."

 ## Defining key terms